hey-tae/100-days-of-code/log.md

 On the agenda for the day was starting Wes Bos Flexbox program, and start some of his code alongs.
 I planned for that to take much of the day.
 To my (not) surprise, the whole lecture thing again did not work for me.
 I read someone last weekend that "learning styles" were a myth and that you should try a bunch of different ones before you find what works for you.
 And still continue to switch it up every now and then.
 Well I have tried the lecture thing many times and I can't NOT fall asleep while someone is talking at me.
 So that plan got axed.
 <br>

-Since it was the only thing on the agenda I had to go to my forever back up plan. [freeCodeCamp](https://www.freecodecamp.org/learn)
+Since it was the only thing on the agenda I had to go to my forever back up plan. [freeCodeCamp](https://www.freecodecamp.org/learn).
+Which I should probably bring to the forefront since it's usually where I end up.
+I redid the flexbox section of the responsive design CSS module.
 **Thoughts**

 **Link(s) to work**